TrojanFly21/CG-PROJECT/README.md

 # trojanfly
-I developed this computer graphics project using OpenGL
+I developed this computer graphics project using OpenGL , Database Management System Project using Codeblocks And Mobile Application Development , project using Android student